 The final improvement in personal transportation began just after the turn of the century and continues to today.
 In 1904, Rude Chandler's "benzine buggy" automobile cruised onto Littleton's streets.
 Within two years there were eight of the infernal contraptions buzzing about and the city was besieged by calls to license the machines and ticket those exceeding "an immoderate speed".
 The city responded with a speed limit for all conveyances of 8 miles an hour.
 Now, of course, Littletonites could hardly imagine their city without wide boulevards, super highways and the automobile.

 The Southwest Light Rail Line, providing rail transportation to downtown Denver from Littleton, opened to the public on July 14, 2000, with revenue service beginning on July 17, 2000.
+Two light rail lines, the C and D lines, provided service to and from Littleton and downtown Denver for many years.
+In 2021, due to budget reductions by the Regional Transportation District, the C line (going to Union Station in Denver) was eliminated.
+The D line continues to run from Littleton to the downtown area.

 |Mural at Littleton Light Rail Station, 2015.
 Photo by Amelia Martinez.|